Chalazion Homeopathy – Natural Homeopathic Chalazion Treatment

 A chalazion is caused by a blockage of any one of the 30 to 40 meibomian glands that secrete oil into the tears.
 Chalazion cysts are generally benign by nature although some doctors advise those with recurring chalazia to have a biopsy to rule out malignancy.
 This, however, is done on a case-by-case basis.

 Without medical intervention, chalazia can resolve in a matter of months.
 In Western medicine or the traditional medical approach that we know of today, however, chalazia are surgically removed after all pharmacological interventions have failed.
-But for those who do not relish the idea of having a portion of their eye excised even under local anesthesia, there is another form of treatment for chalazions: Chalazion homeopathy.
+But for those who do not relish the idea of having a portion of their eye excised even under local anesthesia, there is another form of treatment for chalazions: Chalazion homeopathic remedies.

 What is Homeopathy?